scala-ide/docs/src/sphinx/4.0.x/advancedsetup/scala-installations.rst

 classpath.
-You can either use the *Add External Jars* function for the *Java Build Path* preference page to set up your scala-compiler and/or scala-library (etc) jars, or you could use sbteclipse with the ``withBundledScalaContainers:=false`` option, which copies exactly the settings resolved by sbt.
+You can either use the *Add External Jars* function for the *Java Build Path* preference page to set up your scala-compiler and/or scala-library (etc) jars, or you could use sbteclipse with the ``EclipseKeys.withBundledScalaContainers:=false`` option, which copies exactly the settings resolved by sbt.

 But using this is tedious, and it's per-project.
+Or perhaps your project does not have an sbt build.
 How about setting a custom, workspace-wide installation that your projects can then reuse ?

 This is what you can do from the Scala Installations preference page.
 You will find it in the preference dialog for the workspace.

 |img9|

+Notice how there is no notion of dynamic or fixed represented here: those notions are relevant for a choice of Scala Installation when you configure a project (dictating how that choice will be realized accross upgrades).
+Those are just the installations that are available to your IDE at the moment.

 There you can add and remove an installation according to your needs.
 So far, the dialog prompts you for a directory, which